-Through conducted analyses, it has been determined that the public enterprise PPO has adopted the majority of recommendations from previous years and significantly improved the model for calculating unit costs.
-As can be seen from the table above, there is still room for further improvement, both in the Implementation Description, which represents the methodological foundation, and within the model itself, which represents the cost allocation calculation in line with the Rulebook and best practices, apart from the aforementioned basic prices of letter post mailings in international postal traffic.
-However, it should be emphasized that, apart from these services, the identified findings and deviations do not significantly affect the results of the model.
-Thus, it can be concluded that the regulatory reports and the prices determined through them are largely in line with the Rulebook.
+Through the conducted analyses, it was determined that the JPO adopted most of the recommendations from previous years, and significantly improved the model of unit cost calculation.
+As can be seen from the table above, there is some room for improvement, through further adjustment both within the Implementation Description, which is the methodological basis, and within the model itself, which represents the calculation of cost allocation in accordance with the Rulebook and best practice, and mostly in the part related to the basic prices of letter services in international postal service.
+However, it should be emphasized that, apart from the services in the IPS, the findings and deviations do not significantly affect the results of the model, and it can be concluded that the regulatory reports and the prices determined through them are mostly in accordance with the Rulebook.